-- Use a low sodium soy sauce or try a low sodium Korean soy sauce.
+- Use a low sodium soy sauce or try a low sodium Korean or Japanese soy sauce.
 Since there’s so much soy sauce in this BBQ sauce, the results can be quite salty if you don’t.
 You can always add more salt after if you’d like.

 - Add more or less sugar depending on how sweet you like your BBQ sauces.

 - This sauce is a bit sweet and spicy, but if you’d like it spicier you can add red pepper flakes or sriracha

 Would love to hear what you used this BBQ sauce on or in.
 Let me know in the comments below.

 - Stir-fry – mix the sauce with some rice and meat and/or vegetables.

 - On meat (chicken, beef, or pork) – use it like a regular American BBQ sauce or glaze on your favorite meat or even vegetarian options.
 Steak, short ribs, and brisket are good options too.

 - Chicken wings – would be delicious on chicken wings like these Grilled Chicken Wings!